Pon-Dinesh-kumar/100-days-of-front-end/log.md

 React Context is a fantastic feature for managing global state and simplifying prop drilling.
 The useContext hook makes it even more convenient to consume and update shared data across components.

 #100DaysOfCode #ReactJS #ReactContext #useContext #WebDevelopment #CodingJourney

+# 100 Days Of Code - Log

+## Day 96: [Date]

+🚀 I was traveling for days 94 and 95.

+Today's Progress:
+✅ Continued working on the Theme Switcher feature using React Context and the useContext hook that I started on Day 93.
+✅ Made further improvements to the theme switching functionality, allowing users to choose between multiple themes.

+#100DaysOfCode #ReactJS #ReactContext #useContext #ThemeSwitcher #WebDevelopment #CodingJourney